-Are you selling Christ?
+Are you selling God?

-It’s time to wake up people!
+It’s time to wake up.

-The Gospel is not a business.
+God is not a business.

-Paul’s condemning words have the same relevance today.
-Deceivers are exploiting the naïve with their doctrines that have been craftily created to financially enslave their minions to finance their retirements.
+Today, many deceivers are exploiting the naïve with their doctrines that have been craftily created to financially enslave their minions to finance their retirements.

-Many don’t know this following verse exists.
+Many don’t know this following verse exists:

 'He who oppresses the poor to increase his wealth and he who gives gifts to the rich - both come to poverty.' - Proverbs 22:16